IGNF/Borea/docs/functions/World_to_image.md

-# Documentation for the function world_to_image in src/datastruct/shot
+# Formula documentation for the function world_to_image in src/datastruct/shot

-Function for calculating the image coordinates of a point, starting from a terrain point.
+Function to transform the image coordinates of a point, starting from a terrain point.
-It is built into the shot object to calculate the coordinates of the point in the desired acquisition.
+It is built into the WorldImageShot class [src/transform_world_image/transform_shot/world_image_shot.py](../../src/transform_world_image/transform_shot/world_image_shot.py).

-## Parameters

-It takes as parameters :
-1. **coor**: [X, Y, Z]
-2. **cam**: a Camera object.
-3. **type_z_data**: type of z you want in output 'altitude', 'height'.
-4. **type_z_shot**: type of z there are in shot's position 'altitude', 'height'.

-The **Camera** object is the camera used for acquisition, defined by a **name**, its **ppax**, **ppay** and **focal** length, **width** and **height** of the image in pixel and **pizel_size** size of the pixel in meter.
-Ppax and ppay are the main points of image deformation in x and y directions.

-Object to instantiate before calculation :

-* The **Dtm** allows to convert the data they have **linear alteration**. it's not mandatory if **type_z_data** equal **type_z_shot** or don't need tranfo to add or remove **linear alteration**.

-* The **ProjEngine** object is defined by a string giving the ESPG code of the site's map projection, e.g. 2154, followed by a list of pyproj GeoTIFF of geoid.

-  These GeoTIFFs represent the geoid grid on the site.
-They can be found on the PROJ-data github (https://github.com/OSGeo/PROJ-data/tree/master ) and will be used by pyproj to calculate the acquisition altitude (so as not to take into account corrections already made to the acquisition coordinates in the original data).
-For it to be taken into account, it must be added to a proj folder.
-If you're not using an environment, the path is usr/share/proj; if you are using an environment, the path is env_name_folder/lib/python3.10/site-packages/pyproj/proj_dir/share/proj.
+Tools where transformation is used are : opk_control.py, pt_world_to_image.py and ptfile_world_to_image.py.

-## Calculation step
+## Formula

 ### Conversion of terrain data into a Euclidean reference frame (local tangent)